 First, store your down coat on a hanger with plenty of space to breathe.
 You don't want to compress or smush your jacket or vest, since that forces air out of the down.
 This causes the loft to disappear and can eventually damage the down's structure.
 Compressing your packable down coat for a short time while you travel is okay—just don't keep it that way in your closet.
 Remember, your coveted down jacket won't be as effective if you pop it on right after it's been compressed.
 After a few minutes of expansion (or hours, depending on how long it's been mashed in your bag), the loft should return, and all that warm goodness will bounce right back.

-If rips and tears happen, down jackets are easy to mend with a simple patch kit, or you can send the coat in to have it fixed.
+If rips and tears happen, down jackets are easy to mend with a simple patch kit, or you can take the coat in to a clothing repair shop to have it fixed.
 One big rule with down is to never pluck feathers out of a jacket.
 Instead, try to push them back into any small openings.
 Down loves to cling to itself, so when you pull at it, more will start to flow out, making the problem worse.

 Dust, dirt, and mud are common causes of build-up on a women's down jacket, but these can mostly be removed with a good wipe-down or spot treatment.
 Larger stains or the residue from constant wear may warrant a seasonal cleaning.
 Given a little care, your down jacket should remain a staple in your winter wardrobe for years to come.